zac-heisey/murray-lampert/index.md

       button-text: ''
       url: ''
   - slide-title: Stan & Gemma Testimonial
-    background-image: "/v1609178256/murray-lampert/version3/testimonials-bg.png"
+    background-image: ''
     text-overlay:
       background-color: sand
       alignment: left
       small-heading: ''
-      main-content: '“We contacted 4 top contractors in the San Diego area to do our construction project.
+      main-content: "“We contacted 4 top contractors in the San Diego area to do our construction project.
 After the presentation of their plan, Murray Lampert stood out as the best, especially with the cost of the project.
-The quality of the work, cost, and early completion of the project makes us happy we choose Murray Lampert among the other contractors.”'
+The quality of the work, cost, and early completion of the project makes us happy we choose Murray Lampert among the other contractors.”"
       detail: "- Stan & Gemma - Spring Valley"
     cta:
       enabled: false